iranianclever/sms_serial_verification/README.md

 - [ ]  count the failed insertions in db
 - [x]  regenerate requirements.txt with MySQLdb
 - [ ]  proper texts are provided in Downloads/sms_reply_
-- [ ]  is it possible to check a serial from the gui?
+- [x]  is it possible to check a serial from the gui?
 - [x]  dummy message for end to end test via SMS
 - [ ]  log all incomming sms
+- [ ]  Atomic problem when I'm committing every 10 inserts
+- [ ]  show smss at the bottom of the Dashboard